-Information National and Communications The Technology Authority (NICTA) today acknowledges the importance of Safer Internet Day (SID).
 SID is organised jointly with Insafe/INHOPE network, with the support of the European Commission, each February to promote the safe and positive use of digital technology, especially among children and young people.
-Celebrated on the second day of the second week of the second month, of the year on Safer Internet Day, millions of people unite to inspire positive changes online to raise awareness of online safety issues, and to participate in events and activities across the globe.
+Celebrated on the second day on the second week of the second month of the year, the dayunites millions of people to inspire positive change online and raise awareness of online safety issues as well as participate in various events and activities across the globe.